jpm61704/Advanced-OO-Design-Final-Project/FirstClassFunctions.md

 #### Procs
 Procs(short for procedure) are blocks that are saved into a variable as objects.
 They can thus be passed around and reused like any other object.
 They can be executed by calling the method ```call( variables )``` on the proc.

+Syntax: ``` proc_name = Proc.new { |arguments| statement }```

 #### Lambdas
 Lambdas are a type of proc that allow for safe use of the ```return``` keyword.
 If ```return``` is called inside a proc it will also return for the function that the proc is inside of.
 Lambdas instead only return out of the lambda and not their enclosing method or function.

+Syntax ```lam_name = lambda { |arguments| statement }```

 Lambdas are also a bit more strict with variables.
 If you pass a proc the wrong number of variables it will try and make things work.
 But if a lambda is passed the wrong number of variables it will throw an error.

+## Closures

+Closures in both languages are created whenever a lambda(or in ruby's case, any of the above first-order functions) is left with free variables that reference things outside of the functions main block.
+This means that the function is tide to the environment(and is also unpure).
+Closures in both languages don't have any particularly useful features but does help a user understand what is goin on in the code.